BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose a novel self-supervised pre-training strategy for molecular representation learning, masking nodes and edges simultaneously with a high mask ratio ($60\%$) and reconstructing them via an autoencoder architecture. \item We developed a bi-branch asymmetric graph-based autoencoder architecture, significantly enhancing the learning effectiveness and efficiency of the model and vastly reducing memory consumption. \item Extensive experiments show that our BatmanNet achieves state-of-the-art performance on multiple downstream tasks even though it is pre-trained with fewer model parameters ($2.575M$) on relatively smaller-scale datasets ($250K$) compared to GROVER with $100M$ parameters pre-trained on $11M$ molecular data. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel self-supervised pre-training strategy for molecular representation learning to learn both local and global information of the molecules, masking nodes and edges simultaneously with a high mask ratio ($60\%$) and reconstructing them via an autoencoder architecture. \item We develop a bi-branch asymmetric graph-based autoencoder architecture, significantly enhancing the learning effectiveness and efficiency of the model and vastly reducing memory consumption. \item We evaluated BatmanNet thoroughly on various drug discovery tasks.
+Experimental results demonstrate that BatmanNet outperforms competitive baselines on multiple benchmarks of drug discovery tasks. \end{itemize}